m3r41ck/Translator-App/README.md

 - The `LANG_OPTIONS` dictionary in `languages.py` contains the available languages and their codes.
 You can add or remove languages as needed.
 - The app uses Hugging Face's `Helsinki-NLP/opus-mt` models for translation.
 Ensure the selected language pair is supported by the model.

-## Development

-- Enhance the app by modifying `main.py` and `languages.py`.
-- Contribute by submitting pull requests or opening issues.

-## Troubleshooting

-- **ImportError**: Ensure all dependencies are installed correctly.
-Reinstall packages if needed.
-- **Model Not Found**: Verify the model name and availability on the Hugging Face model hub.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements